-The UNC School of Law policy for examination rescheduling is administered by the Office of Academic Affairs and the Office of Student Services.
+The UNC School of Law policy for examination rescheduling is administered by the Office of Academic Affairs and the Office of Student Development.
 Only second- and third-year law students who have examinations at conflicting times may self-schedule their make-up exams under the policy, and no exams may be rescheduled outside of the faculty approved policy that follows.

 Examination rescheduling request forms will be available from the rack of materials in the Office of Student Affairs suite and online ().
 Law students who qualify to reschedule final examinations must complete the required form and return it to the Registrar.